vitoorsm/city-data-api/README.md

 <h1> City Data </h1>

-This application was built to display the current weather and a brief description of a city.
+This web application was built to display the current weather and a brief description of a city.

 ## Technology stack
 * Spring Boot